Do you actually believe that... you're the real Shadow? Shadow:

 - In the Firebird Trilogy, the Shuhr are capable of inserting and manipulating memories.
 The trope is played with, though, in that their changes are undetectable to the victim, which makes it even creepier.

-- In Star Trek: String Theory, a Nacene inserts herself into the starship Voyager’s crew, and takes the form of Captain Janeway’s sister.
-Everyone suddenly has an entirely altered set of memories, in which the sister was aboard the ship all along.
+- In Star Trek: String Theory, a Nacene inserts herself into the starship Voyager’s crew, and takes the form of Captain Janeway’s sister Phoebe.
+Almost everyone suddenly has an entirely altered set of memories, in which "Phoebe" was aboard the ship all along.
 The only ones not affected were the Doctor (due to being a hologram, though "Phoebe" reprograms him), and Harry Kim and Naomi Wildman (due to being slightly out of "quantum sync" with everyone else).

 - In Septimus Heap, this is done to the Hunter so as to prevent him from chasing Jenna again.